 While most digital analysts understand Google Analytics, many can find Adobe Analytics to be a complete mystery.
 If you are one of those people, you’ve come to the right place.
 Let’s dig into Adobe Analytics and get you up to speed!

-- Comparing Dimension & Metric Set-Ups in Google Analytics & Adobe
+- Comparing Dimensions and Metrics in Google Analytics vs Adobe Analytics

-- Adobe Entry Page vs. GA Landing Page
+- Adobe Entry Page vs. Google Analytics Landing Page

-- Adobe Success Events vs. GA Goal Completions
+- Adobe Success Events vs. Google Analytics Goal Completions

 - Standard Adobe Reports